 The next sections explain the outcomes sought and the priority areas.
-Priority areas will be supported by annual action plans with specific programs, milestones, monitoring and evaluation methodologies, including working with the Victorian Government, relevant operators, stakeholders and community participants.
+Priority areas will be supported by annual action plans where projects and deliverables are defined.
+Council will work with the Victorian Government, operators, stakeholders and community participants, including through project-specific public consultation.